You are here:

 Bored at home

-It is hard being at home all of the time and only seeing the people that you live with.
-It’s even harder if you don’t get on all of the time.
-It’s important to get outside and to exercise if you can – but make sure you follow the guidelines.
+Because we can’t see our friends and family as much as we want, it’s important to get outside and to exercise if you can – but make sure you follow the guidelines.
 Also talk to your parents or guardian about how you are feeling, they are probably bored too.
 This time won’t last forever so we all have to do our best.

 Miss your friends